kinestetika/MetaErg/README.md

 By using gtdbtk for taxonomic classification of genes and transferring functional annotations from the NCBI, metaerg.py uses a controlled vocabulary for taxonomy and a relatively clean vocabulary for functions.
 This makes annotations much more concise than the original version of metaerg and many other annotation tools.
 In addition, metaerg uses NCBI's conserved domain database and RPSBlast to assign genes to subsystems for effective data exploration.
+Subsystems are a work in progress, and can be expanded and customized as needed.

 The Metaerg 2.2 pipeline consists of:
 * (optional) CRISPR regions using [Minced](https://github.com/ctSkennerton/minced).